revelsi/reachy2_code_generation/README.md

 - ✅ Tool implementations are generated with proper error handling and consistent return formats
 - ✅ Comprehensive test suite has been implemented to verify tool functionality

-The agent can run in either mock mode (default) or connect to a real Reachy robot when available.
+The agent uses real tool definitions from the Reachy 2 SDK but can operate with mock implementations when no physical robot is available.

 Please see the [TODO.md](TODO.md) file for a detailed list of current issues and planned work.